What is a consignment store?

-By definition, a consignment warehouse is a warehouse of a supplier or subcontractor (called consignor), which is located in the immediate vicinity or on the premises at the customer's (called customer; called consignor).
-The consignment warehouse serves the safe and smooth provision of goods by the customer, who regularly notifies the supplier of the withdrawal.
+By definition, a consignment warehouse is a warehouse of a supplier or subcontractor (called consignor) that is located in the immediate vicinity or on the premises of the buyer (customer; called consignor).
+The consignment warehouse is used for the safe and smooth provision of goods by the customer, who regularly notifies the supplier of the withdrawal.

-The quantity taken from the warehouse simultaneously triggers a message to the supplier.
-The time of removal of goods from the consignment warehouse is determined by the customer.
-Until the withdrawal, the supplier remains the owner of the goods.
+The quantity removed from the warehouse simultaneously triggers a notification to the supplier.
+The time of removal of items from the consignment warehouse is determined by the customer.
+The supplier remains the owner of the goods until they are removed.

 Advantages of a consignment warehouse for the customer

-Every business owner must find solutions to increase customer satisfaction and sales while saving costs and minimizing capital tie-up.
+Every entrepreneur must find solutions to increase customer satisfaction and sales while saving costs and minimizing capital commitment.
 A consignment warehouse can be a successful building block for a company.

-The customer does not have to worry about delivery and inventory of goods.
-The parts are always at hand and quickly available for the customer.
-This increases the satisfaction of the purchaser.
+The customer does not have to worry about the delivery and stock of goods.
+The parts are always ready to hand and quickly available for the customer.
+This increases customer satisfaction.
 The purchaser also saves on investment costs, does not bear the investment risk for his own goods or parts warehouse and reduces his capital commitment and storage costs.

 Advantages and disadvantages of a consignment warehouse for the supplier

-The main advantage of a consignment warehouse for the supplier is the stronger customer loyalty and the relative plannability of his sales.
+The main advantage of a consignment warehouse for the supplier is stronger customer loyalty and the relative predictability of its sales.
 The higher capital commitment that the management of one or more consignment warehouses results in for the supplier can be seen as a disadvantage.

 Special features